Momentum-resolved two photon interference of weak coherent states: Results

 \section{Results}

 The measurement consists of acquiring the timestamps of the photons detected by each pixel of the SPAD array.
-By means of a Julia language script we have computed the coincidences matrix $C^{B}_{i,j}$ between the $i$ and $j$ pixels around the same time difference (corresponding to the photons escaping the same BS output port, i.e.~photon bunching), and the coincidence matrix $C^{A}_{i,j}$ at 6 ns time difference, representing the antibunching (different output ports).
-At a given transverse separation $\Delta x$, each $C^{A/B}_{i,j}(\Delta x)$ value is obtained as the average of $l=1,2,...,n_r$ repeated measurements ${}^l C^{A/B}_{i,j}(\Delta x)$, so that we can obtain the experimental uncertainty $\delta C^{A/B}_{i,j}(\Delta x)$ associated with $C^{A/B}_{i,j}(\Delta x)$ as the mean squared error of $^lC^{A/B}_{i,j}(\Delta x)$ divided by $\sqrt{n_r}$, where $n_r=10$.
+By means of a script realized in the programming language Julia we have computed the coincidences matrix $C^{B}_{i,j}$ between the $i$ and $j$ pixels around the same time difference (corresponding to the photons escaping the same BS output port, i.e.~photon bunching), and the coincidence matrix $C^{A}_{i,j}$ at 6 ns time difference, representing the antibunching (different output ports).
+At a given transverse separation $\Delta x$, each $C^{A/B}_{i,j}(\Delta x)$ value is obtained as the average of $l=1,2,...,n_r$ repeated measurements ${}^l C^{A/B}_{i,j}(\Delta x)$ each of which lasts $\sim$ 0.5 seconds, so that we can obtain the experimental uncertainty $\delta C^{A/B}_{i,j}(\Delta x)$ associated with $C^{A/B}_{i,j}(\Delta x)$ as the mean squared error of $^lC^{A/B}_{i,j}(\Delta x)$ divided by $\sqrt{n_r}$, where $n_r=10$.

 If $k$ is the projection of the wave vector $\textbf{k}$ on $x$-direction ($k \overset{\text{def}}{=} k_x$), the center of each pixel $i$ of the SPAD array corresponds to a given $k$, centered at $k_i$ ($i=1,...,8$), with a range $\delta k$ due to the pixel dimension.
-Fig. ~\ref{MRHOM} shows the measured coincidences $C^{A}_{i,j}$ between photons escaping different BS output ports (anti-bunching) for four different pixel pairs $i,j$.
+Figure~\ref{MR HOM} shows the measured coincidences $C^{A}_{i,j}$ between photons escaping different BS output ports (anti-bunching) for four different pixel pairs $i,j$.
 Since each pixel $i$ corresponds to a given wave vector, $k_i$, the coincidences between pixels $i,j$ correspond to the difference $\Delta k_{|i-j|}=|k_i-k_j|$.
-In particular, Fig. ~\ref{MRHOM} shows the coincidence data, for $\Delta k_0$, $\Delta k_1$, $\Delta k_2$, $\Delta k_3$ (black point), together with the corresponding regressions (red curves).
-Similarly, Fig. ~\ref{MRAHOM} shows the measured coincidences $C^{B}_{i,j}$ between photons escaping the same BS output port (bunching), for five different pixel pairs $i,j$.
-In Fig. ~\ref{MRAHOM} the coincidence counts for $\Delta k_0$ is missing because the detectors are not number-resolved.
+In particular, Fig.~\ref{MR HOM} shows the coincidence data, for $\Delta k_0$, $\Delta k_1$, $\Delta k_2$, $\Delta k_3$ (black point), together with the corresponding regressions (red curves).
+Similarly, Fig.~\ref{MR AHOM} shows the measured coincidences $C^{B}_{i,j}$ between photons escaping the same BS output port (bunching), for five different pixel pairs $i,j$.
+In Fig.~\ref{MR AHOM} the coincidence counts for $\Delta k_0$ is missing because the detectors are not number-resolved.
 Also, the coincidence counts for $\Delta k_1$ is not shown because was too noisy due to cross talk of adjacent pixels.
 As shown in Eq.~\eqref{eq:ProbTransv}, a suitable function to fit the data is